 Figure 5.3.2.11-1 shows the sequence diagram of the FLUS Source capability discovery message exchange using F-RC.

-1. The Remote Controller functions sends the FLUS Source capability request the Remote Control Target of the FLUS Source.
+1. The Remote Controller functions sends the FLUS Source capability request to the Remote Control Target of the FLUS Source.

 2. The Remote Control Target provides a list of FLUS Source capabilities in response.